PX4/PX4-user_guide/en/ros/README.md

 It captures most of the learnings and recently added features of ROS (1), improving a number of flaws of theearlier version.

 The translation layer between ROS 2 and PX4 is software known as the [*microRTPS* bridge](../middleware/micrortps.md).
-This provides a bridge between PX4 UORB messages and ROS 2 messages and types, effectively allowing direct access to PX4 from ROS2 workflows and nodes.
+This provides a bridge between PX4 UORB messages and ROS 2 messages and types, effectively allowing direct access to PX4 from ROS 2 workflows and nodes.
 The bridge uses UORB message definitions and correspondent IDL types to generate code to serialise and deserialise the messages heading in and out of PX4.

 :::tip